Compact and Physically Interpretable Feature Models for Photometric Type Ia Supernova Classification: Dataset

-From the raw light curves, a set of summary features is extracted for each filter.
+From the raw light curves, a set of summary features is extracted for each object.
 These features describe the brightness scale, color evolution, flux variability, and temporal behaviour of the transient.
 The feature extraction procedure is designed to use only observable quantities that can be computed directly from the photometric data, without fitting a physical template model.
+Because the present workflow operates on flux-based engineered features, the processed compact table does not directly store a raw peak-magnitude summary; accordingly, the manuscript reports dataset size, class balance, redshift range, and observation statistics as the primary dataset descriptors.

-The resulting feature table is used as the input to the classification model.
-All objects are split into training and validation subsets, and performance metrics are computed on the validation sample.
+To illustrate the nature of the data, a representative multi-band light curve from the SPCC sample is shown in Figure~\ref{fig:example_lc}.
+The example highlights the irregular cadence, measurement uncertainties, and band-dependent temporal evolution that characterize photometric supernova observations.